cindent

 then a

-forward slash to specify directorym
+, use a forward slash to specify directorym

 then d